MAGS Distinguished Thesis Award

 The Midwestern Association of Graduate Schools (MAGS) Distinguished Thesis Award recognizes recent master's graduates who have demonstrated exceptional scholarship in their theses.
 UC full-time faculty are encouraged to nominate a recently-graduated master's student for this award.
 UC will then choose one student in each category (see below) to nominate to the region-wide MAGS competition.

-In a change from past practices, MAGS will award the Distinguished Thesis Awards in two of four categories that alternate every two years.
-For the current award cycle, MAGS is seeking nominations for the Distinguished Thesis Awards in the two broad categories of Social Sciences and Physical Sciences and Engineering.
-In the following cycle, the two broad categories will be Biological and Life Sciences and the Humanities.
+MAGS will award the Distinguished Thesis Awards in two of four categories that alternate every two years.
+For the upcoming award cycle (opening in August 2019), MAGS is seeking nominations for the Distinguished Thesis Awards in the two broad categories of Biological and Life Sciences and the Humanities.
+In the following cycle, the two broad categories will be Social Sciences and Physical Sciences and Engineering.

-The 2018–19 award cycle opens August 29, 2018.
-Nominations are due to Virginia Dennis on October 1 by 5 p.m.
-Students who graduated from a master's program in the social sciences, physical sciences or engineering between July 1, 2016 and June 30, 2018 are eligible.
-(Students in biological/life sciences and the humanities will be considered in the following application cycle.)
+The 2019–20 award cycle opens in August 2019.
+Nominations will be due to Megan Tischner in early October.
+Students who graduated from a master's program in the biological/life sciences or the humanities between July 1, 2017 and June 30, 2019 are eligible.
+(Students in the social sciences and physical sciences/engineering will be considered in the following application cycle.)

 The nomination application must include: